EMU circulation planning for Silesian Railways: case study and a quantum approach: Multi-day extension of the model

-\paragraph{Potential multi-day EMUs circulation plan} Although we concentrate on the operational reaction to usual events, our model can be modified for the multi-day circulation plans.
+\paragraph{Potential multi-day EMUs circulation plan} Although our model is primarily designed for daily plans, it can be modified for the multi-day circulation plans.
 Here, our partner limits himself to a rather short few-day schedule with a limit of say $5$ days.
 To solve such a problem, inspired by the column generation approach~\cite{janacek2017optimization}, in terms of adding new variables to join one-day schedules. \begin{itemize} \item We start with the sequence of one-day schedules where all trains have one-day trips starting and ending in dedicated depots. \item Then we create new variables that allow for the transfer of the rolling stock overnight in some chosen locations, joining one-day schedules into the multi-day ones that are more effective (e.g., in terms of used rolling stock) \item to select the new variables, we use the subset of operation points satisfying the partner's requirements and the technical feasibility of staying of rolling stock overnight. \end{itemize}